-Bookwhen doesn't currently have functionality designed to accept deposit payments, however, this article outlines how you can use a ticket to take a deposit payment via Bookwhen then collect the remaining amount at a later date manually.
+Although Bookwhen doesn't currently have functionality designed to accept deposit payments, this article outlines how you can use a ticket to take a deposit payment via Bookwhen then collect the remaining amount at a later date manually.

 Under 'Tickets and costs', you can decide how to set up your tickets for the event.
-You can choose only to take a deposit, take the full amount, or give the option for both.
+You can choose only to make a deposit, take the total amount, or give both options.

 Here's an example of how this can be set up:

 It's important to clarify that this ticket is not fully paid by utilising the ticket name and details fields.

 Here's how the above example looks for your customers: